KokoseiJ/DiscordBot/README.md

  * [x] translate 음악 module to english.

  * [x] Add help module that will display the list of commands.

+ * [ ] rewrite music module, as well as merging music module and nico module at once - no more server_client class.

  * [ ] add docstring and comments to every modules